Creating and injecting a custom service in place of an existing service requires three things:

 Your custom service must implement the service interface, match references you want, and might need to invoke the existing service.

 Getting components to adopt your custom service immediately can require reconfiguring their references to the service.
 Here you’ll flesh out service details to make these decisions.

-Since component service references are extension points, start with determining the service you want to override and components that use that service.
+Since component service references are extension points, start with following the tutorial Finding Extension Points to determine the service you want to override and components that use that service.

 Once you know the service and components that use it, use Gogo Shell’s Service Component Runtime (SCR) to inspect the components and get the service and reference details.
 The Gogo Shell command

 scr:info [componentName]lists the component’s attributes and service references.